Competition in the ecommerce space is fierce – especially when it comes to Amazon.

-If you use Amazon as part of a multi-channel approach, you can use inventory management tools from other platforms like Shopify to help you keep track of everything as it sells across multiple channels.
+If you use the marketplace as part of a multi-channel approach, you can use inventory management tools from other platforms like Shopify to help you keep track of everything as it sells across multiple channels.

 Always plan for seasonal fluctuations in your sales.
 If stocking inventory (either on your own or with FBA) proves to be too much of a challenge, consider drop shipping as an alternative.

-If you plan on using Fulfillment by Amazon to ship your products to customers, you’ll need to sign up for Amazon FBA separately.
+If you plan on using FBA to ship your products to customers, you’ll need to sign up for it separately.
 This is easy once you’ve already signed up for your selling plan.
-All you have to do is log in to your Amazon account to get started.
-From there, you’ll add FBA to your account.
+All you have to do is log in to your account to get started.
+From there, you’ll add FBA.
 Should you change your mind, you can switch to and from fulfillment by Amazon from within the item listings in your Amazon seller account.

-Using FBA adds additional fees to your account, but it comes with some benefits:
+Your fulfillment fees are charged in addition to your seller account fees, but it comes with some benefits:

 - You’ll be able to offer free shipping on your products, which helps to improve the experience for customers.
 You’ll also be able to offer other shipping options so that customers who are not Amazon Prime members can choose what works best for them.